GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `jvmFlags`: The JVM flags to pass on to the local development server.
 The data type is a `List`.
 * `downloadSdk`: Downloads the Google App Engine SDK defined by the configuration name `gaeSdk` and explodes the artifact into
 `~/.gradle/gae-sdk` (defaults to false).
-If set to `true` the given SDK is used for running all plugin tasks which takes precedence over _APPENGINE_HOME_ and the system property _google.appengine.sdk_.
+If set to `true` the given SDK is used for running all plugin tasks which takes precedence over _APPENGINE_HOME_ and the system property _appengine.sdk.root_.
 * `optimizeWar`: Specifies whether the generated classes and dependencies should be bundled into one single JAR file.
 The [Gradle FatJar Plugin](https://github.com/musketyr/gradle-fatjar-plugin/) must be applied to your project.
 Otherwise the flag has no effect.